08 Apr 2025

 PHP

 PHP programs are parsed and interpreted at runtime on every view; their execution can output HTML, access databases, and so on.
-PHP constructs look like <?php echo '<p>Hello World</p>'; ?> You can set and refer to variables that have string values.
+Web servers can be configured to invoke the PHP interpreter when serving a file containing PHP constructs that look like <?php echo '<p>Hello World</p>'; ?> PHP can set and refer to variables that have string values.
 PHP has over 1000 builtin functions, including SQL access, and is very popular.
 I didn't choose PHP, because I wanted a tool that could be deployed without modifying the web server configuration.
 (PHP also has a long history of security bugs, and I thought they might scare users away from a tool that required it.)

 Markdown